rippedpiracy/docs/Emulation/Bemani/links.md

 ---
 title: Useful Links
 description: Useful links related to Bemani.
-All of this info was taken **directly** from [bemani.guide](https://bemani.guide) as the site is currently offline, when [bemani.guide](https://bemani.guide) comes back online this will be removed.
+All of this info was taken directly from https://bemani.guide as the site is currently offline, when https://bemani.guide comes back online this will be removed.
 ---

 ## General